DuncanSchouten/barber-jekyll/_works/cgph.markdown

 #### Our approach
 While the project initially began as a visual refresh of the original website, it quickly became clear that a broader scope was needed to fully address the underlying business challenges.
 Working with multiple stakeholders, I helped to clarify the venue's business goals, brand identity, target audiences, and local competition.

-Then, using a human-centered design approach and validating assumptions wherever possible, I undertook design of a new website, including a fully-reimagined online booking process.
+Then, using a human-centered design approach and validating assumptions wherever possible, I undertook design of a new website and a fully-reimagined online booking process.

 ### My role

-I worked on this project as **business analyst, lead designer,** and **product manager.**
+I worked on this project as **researcher, lead designer,** and **product manager.**

 #### Main areas of responsibility:

-* Management
 * Research (business requirements, personas, user flows, heuristic analysis)
+* Wireframing & Prototyping
+* Usability testing
-* Design (branding and website)
+* Design (information architecture, branding, and website)
-* research and identify business and technical requirements
-* define brand identity
-* establish guidelines for the brand’s visual appearance and tone of voice
-* construct the website’s information architecture
-* wireframe, prototype, and design the website’s front-end
-* test and evaluate generated ideas
-* write copy for the website
+* Content strategy
-* build an analytic framework using Google Analytics and Google Tag Manage;
+* Reporting (Google Analytics and Google Tag Manager)
-* take the site through testing and launch.
+* Management (project leadership, direction of deliverables)

 {::options parse_block_html="true" /}
 <div class="callout left-highlight">